dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-platform/building-data-warehouse.md

 So make sure you document and enforce your governance, unless you want to create data anarchy.

-# Finally, a recipe for beginners:
+# Finally, a recipe for beginners

 1. Orchestration and storage: Choose BigQuery and Cloud Composer
    - GCP offers “normie” software, meaning normal people can use it.
 So if you are feeling normal